IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ScalaApplication/README.md

 The application will create a table, insert a small number of rows and query the inserted rows.
 To run the Scala example, follow these steps:

 1. In [runscalaExample](runscalaExample), change the client jar defined with `ESLIB` to the directory where the client Spark jar file, for example ibm-db2-eventstore-client-spark-2.2.1-2.0.0.jar, is located.
-The Spark jar file was obtained from Maven earlier from [here](https://mvnrepository.com/artifact/com.ibm.event/ibm-db2-eventstore-client-spark-2.2.1)).
+The Spark jar file was obtained from Maven earlier [here](https://mvnrepository.com/artifact/com.ibm.event/ibm-db2-eventstore-client-spark-2.2.1).
-2. Run the Scala application by executing the following script from the command line `./runscalaExample`
+2. Run the Scala application by executing the following script from the command line

+`./runscalaExample`